Body of missing woman found in Hunua Ranges

 The body of a woman missing for almost a month has been found in the Hunua area.

-This afternoon Acting Detective Senior Sergeant Michele Gillespie confirmed a body had been found and police believe it is Hughes-Sutherland.
+This afternoon, Acting Detective Senior Sergeant Michele Gillespie confirmed a body had been found and police believe it is Hughes-Sutherland.

 An investigation into the death is underway.